Sillitoe tartan: Brazil

-Four police forces, the State of São Paulo Military Police, State of Espírito Santo Military Police, State of Pará Military Police and Federal District Military Police, and also one auxiliary force, the Civil Guard, wear a black and white Sillitoe tartan pattern on their uniforms, mainly on baseball caps and side hats, parts of their fatigue uniforms.
+Used by some states's Military Polices, including the Military Police of the Federal District, the Military Police of Rio Grande do Norte, the Military Police of Pará, and some Municipal Guards.

 Brunei

 The Royal Brunei Police Force use blue and white Sillitoe tartan on various police vehicles but not on uniforms.

 Denmark

 The duty uniforms of the Denmark Politi (Police) feature reflective black and white Sillitoe tartan stripes on the uniform jackets and pants.

 Iceland

 The Icelandic Police wear a black-and-white Sillitoe tartan Pattern on shirt and trouser cuffs, lower hems of jackets and on the base of side hats and baseball caps.
 A blue and yellow pattern is applied as a reflective marking to the lower part of patrol cars as well.